 My COVID19 Story

-My partner and I appear to be recovering from COVID19, replete with health complications.
-We would like to share about our experience as we feel it could be helpful to others, maybe even save lives.
-I will be making a series of posts, each covering a specific topic so that the information is organized and easier to digest.
-Even the doctors are rushing to understand this virus, so it feels critical that we share our personal stories and insights to help connect the dots.
+My partner and I survived COVID19.
+We would like to share about our experience as we feel it could be helpful to others.
+Even the medical community is rushing to understand this virus, so it feels important that we share our personal stories and insights to help connect the dots.
 What I have detailed below, I wish I had known going into the experience, so it seems only logical that someone else might benefit.

 My personal COVID story – TOPIC #1